SSWConsulting/SSW.People.Profiles/Warwick-Leahy/Warwick-Leahy.md

 ---

-Highly skilled Systems Administrator with over 20 years’ experience in system administration, maintenance, and end-user training.
-Accomplished in designing solutions to achieve software compatibility and streamline system upgrades and installations.
-Talented in administering and maintaining complex server systems, including Microsoft operating systems, servers, and specialised education software.
+Warwick is a highly skilled SysAdmin with over 20 years’ experience in designing solutions to achieve software compatibility, streamline system upgrades/installations, among with administering and maintaining complex server systems.
+He is also a talented end-user instructor, with training experience on Microsoft operating systems, servers, and specialized education software.